Associate of Applied Science

-Students must complete prerequisites courses with a “C” or better and take a standardized Allied Health admission test before they can be admitted.
+Students must complete prerequisites courses with a "C" or better and take a standardized Allied Health admission test before they can be admitted.
 Final selection will be made by the RT faculty and an advisory selection committee.
 Selection criteria are available within the application packet.
 Applications are available from March 1st to July 1st.

 The NorthWest Arkansas Community College Respiratory Therapy Program is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).